xcode3/DorkyScanner-/readme.md

 # 🔍 DorkyScanner Hi there my dear scriptkidde

+NOTE: This is a simple dork scanner not yet done will include more on it

 **DorkyScanner** is a lightweight, interactive Bash script that helps you run a series of **Google Dork** searches against any domain of your choice.
 It's ideal for OSINT gathering, recon, and vulnerability scanning using nothing but your browser and a terminal.

 ---